 - A true hybrid automobile a century before the Toyota Prius

-Developed by Harry E.Dey and built by the Armstrong Company for the Roger Mechanical Carriage Company, the Armstrong Phaeton could be fueled by gas, electricity, or a combination of the two.
-Considered as a great invention by Dey, the Armstrong Phaeton was designed from an all-new perspective and was way ahead of its time.
+Harry E.Dey developed the car while the Armstrong Company built it for the Roger Mechanical Carriage Company.
+Moreover, customers could fuel the Armstrong Phaeton with gas, electricity, or a combination of the two.
+Dey considered the car as a great invention by.
+What’s more, the Armstrong Phaeton was designed from an all-new perspective and was way ahead of its time.
 Roger Mechanical Carriage Company after noticing Dey’s great talents, decided to trust him with the development of a new version of Roger to be mass-produced in the United States.

 Happy with Dey’s final result which combined the Roger Mechanical Carriage Company gasoline run vehicle with Dey’s great interest in infusing the electronic part resulted in a classy hybrid vehicle that in 1896 was announced by Roger Mechanical Carriage Company as the company’s new product.